lvguowei/lvguowei-website/content/post/my-experience-with-js30.md

-description = "What happened when I tried to follow the first lesson in JavaScript30" featured = "js30-bg.jpg" featuredpath = "/img" title = "My Experience with First Lession of JavaScript30" date = 2018-04-17T15:51:02+03:00
+description = "What happened when I tried to follow the first lesson in JavaScript30" featured = "js30-bg.jpg" featuredpath = "/img" title = "My Experience with First Day of JavaScript30" date = 2018-04-17T15:51:02+03:00
 +++